 Tip: You can combine phrases and regular terms in the same search: "student employment office" summer jobs.

 This But NOT That

 If you want to search for a specific term but want to eliminate results with another term, simply place a minus sign (-) before the term you want to eliminate from the results.

 Search for the word "communication" but eliminate all results where "communication" occurs with "design."

 Wrong: communication - design (no space after "-")

 The CSU, Chico Web site consists of nearly 100,000 pages.
 Finding a specific result can be difficult.
 You can increase your chances of success by limiting the search to a specific department.

-To limit the scope of your search to a single department, simply add "site:www.csuchico.edu/dept/" to your search, where "dept" is the root URL for the department in question.
+To limit the scope of your search to a single department, add "site:www.csuchico.edu/dept/" after your search term, where "dept" is the URL for the department.

 Wrong: graphic arts site: www.csuchico.edu/cdes/ (there should not be a space between "site" and :)

 Tip: If you don't know the URL to use, search for the desired department name first.
 The first result should be the department's home page, including their root URL (e.g., Psychology Department = http://www.csuchico.edu/psy/index.html - "psy" is the root URL)